9 min read

 These treaties influence how U.S. taxes are applied to residents of foreign countries and are also considered when those foreign residents are subject to taxes by their own country on U.S.-sourced income.
 In other words, whether you’re a U.S. citizen operating abroad or a foreign resident earning income in the U.S., tax treaties work to streamline your tax obligations and ensure fair taxation.

-Benefits of US Tax Treaties for Individuals and Businesses
+Benefits for Individuals and Businesses

 Both individuals and businesses can reap a wide range of advantages from U.S. tax treaties.
 For instance, if you’re a worker who is a resident of a treaty country but earns business income in the U.S., tax treaties can prevent double taxation of your employment income.